chaoss/website/CHAOSScon/2018NA/schedule.md

 # Schedule

-Speakers be announced: Wednesday, June 13, 2018
+Speakers to be announced: Wednesday, June 13, 2018

 Time | Topic